raganwald/javascript-allonge-six/manuscript/markdown/Interludes/oop.md

 C++ has classes, but they are not "first-class entities."
 You can't assign a class to a variable or pass it to a function.
 You can, however, manipulate the constructors for classes, the functions that make new objects.

 Ruby has classes, and they're first-class entities.
 You can ask an object for its class, you can put a class in a variable, pass it to a method, or return it from a method, just like every other entity in the language.
+Classes in Ruby and Smalltalk even have their own class, they are instances of `Class`![^meta]

+[^meta]: If the class of a class is `class`, what class is the class of `class`?
+In Ruby, `Class.class == Class`.
+In Smalltalk, it is `MetaClass`, which opens up the possibility for changing the way classes behave in a deep way.

 ### constructors